 The Crosley turntable has been integrated with a pitch control feature, which is one reason behind its popularity.
 The audio quality of the Voyager is quite good, and the belt-driven mechanism works smoothly.
 The box-like structure is quite sturdy and is capable of keeping the unit safe and secure.

 Weighing just 5.5 pounds, the Crosley Voyager is highly portable, and you can easily carry it around to various places.
-It comes in dimensions of 10.52 X 14 X 4.63 inches.
-The top is attached by hinges and is not removable.
-However, the users can remove it by manually removing the hinges if they wish to.
+It comes in dimensions of 14.5″ x 12″ x 6″.

 - The audio quality is great and offers a pleasant experience for music lovers.